 The north side of State Street opens up into a broad lawn fronting the capitol dome, the focal point of the Republic of Vermont—like Texas, the state takes some pride in the fact that it was an independent “country” before joining the rest of the United States.
 The state legislature is only in session a few months a year (typically from January to May), so being a Vermont politician is a part-time job.
-The rest of the year they go about being farmers, businesspeople, and so on, but you can tour the capitol (115 State St., Mon.-Fri.) year-round.
+The rest of the year they go about being farmers, businesspeople, and so on, but you can tour the state house (Mon.-Fri.) year-round.

-Just west of the capitol is the Vermont Historical Society Museum (closed Sun and Mon., $5), where permanent and temporary displays illustrate different aspects of Vermont’s history, and you can also find lots of 19th-century furniture and a small bookstore and gift shop.
+Just west of the capitol is the Vermont History Museum (Tues.-Sat., $7), where permanent and temporary displays illustrate different aspects of Vermont’s history, and you can also find lots of 19th-century furniture and a small bookstore and gift shop.
 Rising up a hill a few blocks farther west, the Green Mount Cemetery is filled with impressive granite monuments.
 Many of these were carved by the immigrant stonecutters of nearby Barre for their own family plots, and the well-groomed grounds make ideal picnic spots, especially on a summer afternoon.

 Montpelier residents take their eating seriously.
 Very good and fairly inexpensive food is readily available, thanks to the local presence of the New England Culinary Institute, a cooking school that operates the NECI on Main (118 Main St., 802/223-3188).
-The nearby Coffee Corner (802/229-9060), on the corner of State and Main Streets, offers breakfast with cheerful hometown ambience (and hearty home fries).
-Skinny Pancake (89 Main St., 802/262-2253) serves a huge variety of their namesake crepes for breakfast, lunch, and dinner, with good coffee and sandwiches, too.
+Nearby, The Blue Stone (802/882-8188), on the corner of State and Main Streets, offers rustic pizza and craft beer.
+The Skinny Pancake (89 Main St., 802/262-2253) serves a huge variety of their crepes for breakfast, lunch, and dinner, with good coffee and sandwiches, too.